trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/spending-insights/Fringe-Benefits.md

 description: How to track your Fringe Benefits
 ---
 # Overview
-If you’re looking to track and report expense data to calculate Fringe Benefits Tax (FBT), you can use Ieatta’s special workflow that allows you to capture extra information and use a template to export to a spreadsheet.
+If you’re looking to track and report expense data to calculate Fringe Benefits Tax (FBT), you can use Expensify’s special workflow that allows you to capture extra information and use a template to export to a spreadsheet.

 # How to set up Fringe Benefit Tax